FadimeYaren/WaterThePlant/README.md

 # We are Yaren, Zeynep, Duru and Rüya.
 Purpose of this project is creating a website for taking notes and to do list and control our study time.

+# TAMAMLANAN SAYFALAR

+# TO DO SAYFASI TAMAMLANDI REVIEW GEREKIYOR